siddarth-c/MachineLearning/README.md

 # C Siddarth's Repository of Machine Learning

 ## What is machine learning ?
+Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed. <br>
 Frankly, this process is quite basic: find the pattern, apply the pattern.
 But it pretty much runs the world.

 ## What is deep learning ?